Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: Details regarding the subphotospheric internal collision framework

-Although the Lorentz factor of the downstream is larger than the Lorentz factor of the slower fireball, the optical depth of a downstream fluid element toward the observer is actually slightly larger due to compression of the plasma \citep{LevinsonNakar2020}.\footnote{This is only true if one ignores diffusion out of the downstream.
+Although the Lorentz factor of the downstream is larger than the Lorentz factor of the slower fireball, the optical depth of a downstream fluid element toward the observer is actually slightly larger due to compression of the plasma \citep{LevinsonNakar2020}.
+(This is only true if one ignores diffusion out of the downstream.
 Indeed, diffusion in a thin shell might make photons decouple from the downstream before reaching the photosphere \citep{Ruffini2013, Begue2013}.
 Therefore, an implicit assumption of our model is that the specific collision considered is embedded in a jet where many such collisions occur.
 We note, however, that the diffusion time becomes comparable to the dynamical time close to the photosphere and that all our shocks have finished dissipation before this happens.
 Indeed, the shape of the spectrum is determined at early times before diffusion becomes relevant, as the number of scatterings decreases with density.
-Including escape via diffusion would only slightly decrease the amount of adiabatic cooling of the spectrum.} The optical depth for the downstream at the collision radius is given by
+Including escape via diffusion would only slightly decrease the amount of adiabatic cooling of the spectrum.)
+The optical depth for the downstream at the collision radius is given by

-where the compression is given by the ratio $u_u/u_d$ and the factor $1/\sqrt{\psi}$ accounts for the increased Doppler boost.
+where the compression is given by the ratio $u_u/u_d$, coming from the conservation of baryon number, and the factor $1/\sqrt{\psi}$ accounts for the increased Doppler boost.
 The function $\tilde{f}$ is monotonically decreasing with $\psi$ and depends only weakly on the other parameters.
 Its numerical value is $\tilde{f} \approx 4$ for $\psi = 2$ and $\tilde{f} \approx 2.6$ for $\psi = 30$.
-The compression also implies that the photospheric radius moves outwards by a factor $\tilde{f}$.
+The compression also implies that the photospheric radius moves outwards by a factor $\tilde{f}$, as compared to the photospheric radius of the slower fireball.
 By looking at equation \eqref{eq:rphs}, we see that the photosphere can be as far out at $r_{\rm ph} \gtrsim 10^{15}~$cm.
-We discuss the implication of this in subsection \ref{sec:disc_variability}.
+Some implications of this is discussed in subsection \ref{sec:additional_internal_predictions}.

 We continue with analytical estimates of the KRA parameters.
 The upstream temperature is given by

 where $\theta_u$ is given in \eqref{eq:theta_u2}.
 The steady state value of the effective electron temperature can be estimated as